nikitavoloboev/privacy-respecting/readme.md

 - [Public XMPP services](https://xmpp.net/) - Choose one, talk to any, or run your own with [Prosody](https://prosody.im/).
 - [Wickr](https://www.wickr.com/) - Encrypted Ephemeral Platform Trusted By Millions Worldwide.
 - [Semaphor](https://spideroak.com/) - Encrypted, decentralized authority team chat and file sharing.

+**❔ Questionable:**
+- [Keybase](https://keybase.io/) - End-to-end encrypted chat and Dropbox alternative.
+It's backend is not open source and it also [got merged with Zoom](https://keybase.io/blog/keybase-joins-zoom)
+- [Telegram](https://telegram.org/) - Uses [MTProto Mobile Protocol](https://core.telegram.org/mtproto).
+However group channels cannot be E2E encrypted, and [private chats default to non-E2E](https://telegram.org/faq#q-what-if-im-more-paranoid-than-your-regular-user).
+Telegram states that [generating profit is not the end goal](https://telegram.org/faq#q-how-are-you-going-to-make-money-out-of-this) of the app.
+However, the backend is not open source (yet).

 ## Cloud Storage